 Grade: 10-12 Credit: 1.0 Prerequisite: B or better in Adv.
-Alg 2 or A in Alg 2; TA NCAA This course will thoroughly cover sequences, series, matrices, basic probability, statistics, and trigonometry, as well as review quadratics, exponentials, logarithms, transformations of graphs, and vectors.
-Students will use their graphing calculators to analyze graphs, solve equations and evaluate limits.
-This class is year one of either a two-year SL sequence or a three-year HL sequence for those looking to obtain an IB diploma or IB certificate and is a weighted grade.
+Alg 2 or A in Alg 2; TA

+This course will cover functions and their transformations to include quadratic, rational, exponential, logarithmic, and trigonometric including the inverse trigonometric functions.
+Also, sequences and series, probability and statistics, the binomial theorem, deductive proof, and financial mathematics will be studied.
+Students will use their graphing calculators to analyze graphs to better understand concepts and solve equations.
+This class is year one of either a two-year SL sequence or a three-year HL sequence for those looking to obtain an IB diploma and is a weighted grade.
 A TI-84 calculator is required.

-IB MATH ANALYSIS SL Y2 (CALCULUS) Course ID: MA962IMA Grade: 11-12 Credit: 1.0 Prerequisite: C or better in IB Math SL YI NCAA
+IB MATH ANALYSIS SL Y2 (CALCULUS)

+Grade: 11-12 Credit: 1.0 Prerequisite: C or better in IB Math SL YI